On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Clicks – lists the number of clicks on each link in your template

-- Attempted / Successful – displays the emails that were sent along with a timestamp.
-And if the email was sent successfully, you’ll see that, too.
+- Attempted / Successful – displays the emails that iPoint sent along with a timestamp.
+And if your email provider sent the email successfully, you’ll see that, too.

 - Batches – show sub-sets of email campaigns.
-Some email providers have a limit on the number of emails you can send during a given period.
-This is their way of making sure you aren’t a spammer sending out millions of emails and bogging down their servers.
-So, in Settings > Web Services > Marketing & WO Notices > Setup, your system administrator will set up a maximum number of emails that can be sent during a specific period of time.
+Some email providers limit the number of emails you can send during a given period to make sure you aren’t a spammer sending out millions of emails and bogging down their servers.
+So, in Settings > Web Services > Marketing & WO Notices > Setup, your system administrator will set up a maximum number of emails that you can send during a specific period.

 So, for our example, let’s assume you have 500 contacts in your campaign.
 Your email provider limits you to 100 emails per hour sent.
-Your Batches report would show 5 batches, each consisting of 100 emails.
+Therefore, your Batches report would show five batches, each consisting of 100 emails.

 Your report, then, will display the following for each batch.

-- Timestamp of when the batch was sent.
+- Timestamp of when you sent the batch.

 - Listed – the number of contacts in the batch (in our example, there would be 100 in each batch)

-- Tried – the number of contacts with a valid email address. (for our example, if one of your contacts was missing a valid email address, you would see 99 tried)
+- Tried – the number of contacts with a valid email address. (for our example, if one of your contacts were missing a valid email address, you would see 99 tried)